19 Back-to-School Secrets Only Parents of “A” Students Know

 Designate a “homework spot”

 “As both a teacher and parent, I find a homework area is key,” says Jenn Tullis, of Layton, Utah.
 It doesn’t mean you have to give your kid their own study or buy a fancy desk setup; any quiet, organized, comfortable, and distraction-free space with somewhere to sit and a clean surface to write on will work.
 “Students can’t be expected to focus on doing their homework if they are trying to do it in front of the TV or squeezed in at the dinner table,” she adds.
-Don’t miss the back-to-school items that will make your kids love learning.

 Set a homework schedule based on your kid’s personality